assemble/grunt-assemble-permalinks/README.md

 ***

-_This file was generated on Saturday, October 5, 2013._
+_This file was generated on Monday, October 7, 2013._

+[moment]: http://momentjs.com/ "Moment.js Permalinks"